 Only Black & White Group 4 .TIF images scanned at 300 dpi will be accepted for e-filing ( NO PDF’s).

 New Superior Court cases and other pleadings can be filed after the filing fee has been paid.
-New Cases may be e-filed for case type 2, 3, and 4.
-Contact Felicia Corona at 360-397-2292 ext.
-4250 to pay the filing fee.
+New Cases may be e-filed for case type 2, 3, 4.
+Contact Felicia Tipton at 360-397-2298 to pay the filing fee.
 Payments can be made with a debit/credit card or you can send a check or money order.
 You may purchase a block of case numbers if you anticipate a large number of case filings.

 s/ John Attorney

 ABC Law Firm